Register user

 Source: https://docs.settlemint.com/docs/operators/user-management/register-user

 KYC evidence stays off-chain with the verifier and operator workflow.
 DALP records the result on the user's OnchainID as claims, such as KYC or AML topics, plus the issuer that signed them.
-When a regulated token checks a mint or transfer, DALP resolves the wallet through the identity registry, reads the required claims, verifies that each claim issuer is trusted for the matching topic, and then evaluates the configured compliance modules.
-Missing claims, claims from issuers that are not trusted for the required topic, or failed country and transfer rules can block eligibility.
+When a regulated token checks a mint or transfer, DALP resolves the wallet through the registry, reads the required claims, verifies that each claim issuer is trusted for the matching topic, and then evaluates the configured compliance modules.
+Missing claims, untrusted issuers, or failed country and transfer rules can all block eligibility.

 For the underlying identity model, see [Claims and identity](/docs/architecture/concepts/claims-and-identity).